 Being waitlisted is not the same as being rejected.
 There’s still a possibility of getting accepted and attending that dream school.

 So what does it mean to be on a college waitlist?
-It means the student is still up for consideration based on how many spaces are left after decision day.
+It means you’re still up for consideration based on how many spaces are left after decision day.
 Getting accepted from the waitlist depends on how many accepted students choose to attend the school.

 Decision day is May 1, when incoming freshmen are required to notify schools whether they will be attending or not.
 If not enough students accept their invites for schools to meet enrollment numbers, then students on the waitlist will be reevaluated and potentially accepted.

-There’s no guarantee that students who accept their spot on the waitlist will be admitted, but that doesn’t mean they should give up.
-There are still things they can do to boost their chances.
+There’s no guarantee that accepting a spot on the waitlist will lead to being admitted, but that doesn’t mean you should give up.
+There are still things you can do to boost your chances.

 Waitlisted or Deferred?

-Students may have received a letter saying they’re on the college waitlist, or maybe instead they’ve been deferred, so what’s the difference?
+In some cases, a student may receive a letter saying they’ve been deferred rather than being put on the waitlist.
+So what’s the difference?
 A deferral usually involves students who applied for early action or early decision.
-These applications are generally turned in during November of the senior year.
+These applications are generally turned in during November of senior year.

-If a student applies via early action or decision and they receive a deferral, that means their application has been changed to regular decision.
+If a student applies via early action or decision and they receive a deferral, that means they have not yet been accepted but their application has been changed to regular decision.
 The application will be reviewed again during the regular decision time frame.

-A deferral is different from a waitlist, but this article recommends that students who have been deferred take the same actions as those waitlisted to better their chances of admission.
+A deferral is different from a waitlist, but students who have been deferred generally want to take the same actions as those who have been waitlisted to better their chances of admission.

 What to Do When You Get Waitlisted

-If they neglect to contact the school and accept their position, they’ll be removed from the list and won’t be considered for admission if there are spots left after decision day.
+If you neglect to contact the school and accept your position, you’ll be removed from the list and won’t be considered for admission if there are spots left after decision day.

-Once they’ve accepted their spot on the waitlist, there are a few things students can do to better their chances of being accepted.
-The following are suggestions to improve chances but do not guarantee a place at the school.
+Once you’ve accepted your spot on the waitlist, there are a few steps you can take that may better your chances of being accepted.
+Here’s a close look.

-When students receive their letter informing them that they’ve been waitlisted, there might be some instructions included.
-Students should follow these instructions first and foremost.
+When you receive a letter informing you that you’ve been waitlisted, there might be some instructions included.
+First and foremost, it’s a good idea to follow them.

 Next, it’s often recommended that students contact admissions with a letter to further stress their commitment to attending the school.
-The letter should detail why the student wants to attend that school and why they believe that school is the best fit for them.
-Students should ask that the letter be kept in their file along with their other application materials.
+The letter should detail why you want to attend that school and why you believe that school is the best fit for you.
+You might also want to ask that the letter be kept in your file along with your other application materials.

 Request an Interview

 Asking for an interview can be helpful in getting off the waitlist.
-Meeting with someone in person may make the student more memorable when it comes time to accept applicants from the waitlist.
+Meeting with someone in person may make you more memorable when it comes time to accept applicants from the waitlist.

-If a student already did an interview, it’s okay to request another one after receiving a waitlist decision.
-A second interview provides the chance to reinforce commitment to the school and add any recent accomplishments to the conversation.
-Anything special the student has achieved during the spring semester would be great to bring up during their interview.
+If you already did an interview, it’s okay to request another one after receiving a waitlist decision.
+A second interview provides the chance to reinforce your commitment to the school and add any recent accomplishments to the conversation.
+This can be a great time to bring up anything special you have achieved during the spring semester.

 Reserve a Spot at Your Second Choice

 Students who did not score well on the SAT or ACT may want to consider retaking those tests if they’ve been waitlisted.
-Contacting the college is advised to make sure it’s willing to accept additional application information.
-If the school will accept it and the student thinks he or she can get better scores, it could be helpful to go ahead and retake the tests.
+Before you do that, however, it’s a good idea to contact the college to make sure it’s willing to accept additional application information.
+If the school will accept it, and you think you can get better scores, it could be helpful to go ahead and retake the tests.

 Most colleges will accept scores from either test, but it’s best to check with each school to be sure.
 Both tests have a similar goal, testing for college readiness, but they vary slightly in timing and types of questions asked.

-If students need to improve their test scores but have limited time or money, it may help to research the difference between the two tests and take the one they feel they can perform better on.
-Practice tests are also a great way to discover which test suits the individual better.
+If you need to improve your test scores but have limited time or money, it may help to research the difference between the two tests and take the one you feel you can perform better on.
+Taking practice tests can also help you determine which test suits you better.
 Many students do take both tests, so that is an option as well.

 Don’t Give Up

 Make the end of senior year impressive.
 Don’t let that waitlist cause discouragement.
-If students truly want to make it off the waitlist, they should work even harder at the end of their senior year.
+If you truly want to make it off the waitlist, you’ll want to work even harder at the end of your senior year.
 Senior grades can still affect admissions, so keeping them high may help those who are on the waitlist.

-If students still don’t get accepted to their dream school, it doesn’t mean they have to give up.
-Even if they’re not accepted from the waitlist, there are still a couple of options.
-They can accept admission from a different school and aim to transfer to their dream school after one to two years.
+If you still don’t get accepted to your dream school, it doesn’t mean you have to give up.
+Even if you’re not accepted from the waitlist, there are still a couple of options.
+You can accept admission from a different school and aim to transfer to your dream school after one to two years.
 This allows time to earn good grades, get the necessary credits, then transfer.

 Ready to Start.
 What’s Next?

-Whether students make it off the waitlist and get into their dream school or choose to accept admission at their second choice, they’ll be faced with tuition.
+Whether you make it off the waitlist and get into your dream school or choose to accept admission at your second choice, you’ll be faced with tuition.
 So how to cover the cost?
 Tuition, fees, books, food, plus all the other costs of living… it adds up quickly.

-Federal aid can come in the form of grants or loans.
+Federal aid can come in the form of grants, loans, and work-study.
 Grants don’t need to be repaid (unless you withdraw from school and owe a refund), but loans do.
-Federal loans come with some benefits that students won’t get with private student loans, including income-driven repayment plans and lower interest rates.
+Federal loans come with some benefits that students won’t get with private student loans, including income-driven repayment plans and potentially lower interest rates.

-Another option for funding the college experience is scholarships.
-There’s usually a wide variety of scholarships available, with different eligibility requirements for each one.
+Another option for funding the college experience is a private scholarship.
+There are a wide variety of scholarships available, with different eligibility requirements for each one.
 Some scholarships are need-based; some are merit-based.

 SoFi Private Student Loans